HelloWorldManiac/RussianCitiesExtractor/README.md

 # RussianCitiesExtractor

-This is a clumsy but prefectly working NER tool that user regex and DAWG to extract city names and to convert them into their normal forms
+This is a clumsy but prefectly working NER tool that uses regex and DAWG to extract city names and to convert them into their normal forms
 The message is: Since the number of Named Entities is limited we can easily less complex algos to extract them

 ```python